reinhard-brandstaedter/solarflow-statuspage/README.md

 ## Notes
 The Solarflow statuspage is not protected in any way.
 It is intended to run in a safe local-network environment and not meant to be exposed outside without any additional protection.

+## Run on Synology Docker app --> Container Manager
+Go to Container
+select create
+"Image" add Image
+search for solorflow
+for Network select bridge and map ports like 3500 to 5000 tcp/udp